How to Start Your Online Business in Australia: From the Ground Up

 A significant part of the user experience relies on auditing your website.
 This consists of reviewing your website for any technical problems, broken links and structural issues.
 You could use a program; however, considering the quality varies from application to application, you might want to hire a professional to look over your website instead.

-3. Increase traffic through search engines
+3. Build your traffic through search and social

 If you know anything about advertising online, chances are, you have heard of the Search Engine Optimisation (SEO) and keywords.
 Both relate to taking advantage of algorithms and weaving the right words into your website, words that a potential customer will type into a search engine.